fritzrehde/watchbind/README.md

 The `set-env` and `unset-env` operations allow you to manage state through environment variables.
 Additionally, you can use the `initial-env` option to specify a list of `set-env` commands that will be executed **before** the first execution of the watched command.
 This powerful combination allows you to set some initial state with `initial-env`, reference that state directly in the watched command, and update the state with keybindings at runtime with `set-env`.

+### Help menu

+Watchbind supports a help menu that displays:
+- All environment variables set by `set-env` commands along with their values.
+- All keybindings along with the operations and the description they are mapped to, though you can customize what exactly gets displayed with `--keybindings-help-menu-format`.

 ## Tips